Azure/iotedge-lorawan-starterkit/docs/user-guide/deployment-scenarios.md

 #### Advantages

-1. Scalability: this model scales very well.
-There is no additional overhead to deduplicate messages, nor do we need to determine who is winning the race to potentially send messages back to the device.
-Also, no additional edge hub keeps a connection for the leaf device, which helps with the scale requirement on the IoT Hub itself.
 1. Simple: the deployment is simple to start with and maintain.
 1. Low cost: No redundant hardware is used, which helps keeping the operational cost down.